slightlyoff/history_api/app_history.md

 - `sameDocument`: a boolean indicating whether this entry is for the current document, or whether navigating to it will require a full navigation (either from the network, or from the browser's back/forward cache).
 Note: for `appHistory.currentEntry`, this will always be `true`.

 _NOTE: `state` would benefit greatly from having an interoperable size limit.
 This would depend on [whatwg/storage#110](https://github.com/whatwg/storage/issues/110)._

-_TODO: or, is `state` purely in-memory?
-Maybe that's a big, important difference from `history.state`.
-It would also allow us to get rid of size limits.
-It does mean it would go away on cross-document same-origin navs though, hmm._

 For single-page applications that want to update the current entry in the same manner as today's `history.replaceState()` APIs, we have the following: